God Save Our Solomon Islands

-"God Save Our Solomon Islands" is the national anthem of Solomon Islands.
+"God Save Our Solomon Islands" is the national anthem of the Solomon Islands.
 It was adopted in 1978 following independence.
 The lyrics were authored by Fijian-born husband and wife Panapasa and Matila Balekana, and the music was composed by Panapasa.

 History

 The anthem was composed by Fijian-born Panapasa Balekana (1929–2009) and authored together with his wife, Matila.
 In the run-up to independence on 7 July 1978, the government of Solomon Islands decided that it needed a national anthem for the occasion.
 The government announced on the radio that it would accept submissions from the general public for a new anthem.

 Balekana, who had moved to Solomon Islands in 1953 to work as a government mechanic, and his wife, Matila, decided to jointly enter the competition as a team.
 The couple agreed that the new anthem should be in the form of a prayer, asking God to support and guide the new island nation.

 Balekana claimed in interviews to have received his inspiration for the anthem in a dream.
 After he woke up from the dream, Balekana and his wife immediately began writing words and lyrics, as well as composing the tune.
 Panapasa and Matila Balekana co-wrote the lyrics for the anthem, while Panapasa composed the accompanying music.
 The couple credited prayer and God for their success in creating the anthem, noting how well the song came together.

 Once the lyrics and music had been composed, Panapasa and Matila received help recording the prospective anthem from the Wesley United Church choir at the couple's own congregation.
 The choir sang the song for the first time, which was recorded on tape and submitted to competition officials.

 The Balekanas' submission, "God Save Our Solomon Islands", won the competition, for which Panapasa was awarded SI$250 for the lyrics and music each, and became the national anthem of the Solomon Islands.
 It was sung on the country's first independence day, 7 July 1978.
 Balekana was overjoyed and explained the importance of the anthem and its meaning: